cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 `actor_class`: *str* - Name of the class of actor this class represents.
 Specified in `cogment.yaml` as `actor_classes:id`.

 `impl_name`: *str* - Name of the implementation of the actor represented by this class.

+`config`: *protobuf class instance* - User configuration received for this actor instance.
+Can be `None` is no configuration was provided.
+The type of the protobuf class is specified in `cogment.yaml` in section `actor_classes:config_type`.

 `name`: *str* - Name of the actor this classs represents.